ignmiz/ATC_Console/README.md

  - [GeographicLib](https://geographiclib.sourceforge.io/) - computations on WGS-84 ellipsoid
  - [Intel Math Kernel Library](https://software.intel.com/en-us/mkl) - linear interpolators

 GeographicLib is provided in `./lib/GeographicLib`, but you may want to build it yourself to avoid binary incompatibility.
-Intel MKL is not provided due large size.
+Intel MKL is not provided due to large size.
 After the libraries have been obtained, paths in project files `./ATCConsole.pro`, `./test/ATCConsoleTest.pro` should be updated, e.g.:
 ```
 CONFIG(debug): LIBS += -L"$$_PRO_FILE_PWD_/lib/GeographicLib/" -lGeographic_d
 CONFIG(release): LIBS += -L"$$_PRO_FILE_PWD_/lib/GeographicLib/" -lGeographic